Saturday, January 16, 2016

 Head – 1 out of 3 mugs

-It has a head; a very poor head but deserved a score.
+It has a head, an inferior head, but it deserves a score.

 Zip – 0.5 out of 3 mugs

-I gave this 0.5 as the taste is so bad that it best a slight nod for that reason only.
+I gave this 0.5 because the taste is so bad; it only gets a slight nod for that reason.
 Rancid is a taste, right?

 Post Consumption Impression – 0 out of 3 mugs

-Run forest, run!
-I do not wish any root beer lover the miserable experience I have after just one ounce.
+Run, forest, run!
+I do not wish any root beer lover the miserable experience I have had after just one ounce.

 Would I recommend this at 1.5 out of 12 mugs?

 No way!
 Never!
-I am not sure how anyone could feel good about selling this product as root beer.
+I am unsure how anyone could feel good about selling this product as root beer.

 Saturday, January 2, 2016